-If the conduct is found to be related to the student's disability, the suspension must be rescinded and the student must be allowed to make up any missed work.
-If the conduct is not related to the suspension may stand.
+If the conduct is found to be related to the student's disability, the suspension or recommendation for expulsion must be rescinded and the student must be allowed to make up any missed work.
+In either case, the school team should consider if the IEP and BIP is appropriate to student needs and convene an IEP/BIP meeting to make any revisions.